vespaman/Smoothieware-CHMT/README.md

-### This fork is about DMA on the serial/RS232 hardware with handshaking and increased + more relaible throughput.
+### This fork is about DMA on the serial/RS232 hardware with handshaking and increased + more reliable throughput.

 With this branch, DMA is implemented on rx as well as tx with hardware flow control.
 In order to benefit from higher thoughput and hardware flow control, you will need to modify your control board.